You are reading Part Three of the mini-series subtitled “Conquering Fear.”

 I did eventually find a familiar street and made my way home.
 And even though I knew that the Lord is always with me, I was grateful to never again travel alone at night in the Big Apple.
 That evening of anxiety, however, taught me an important lesson.

-Perhaps we won’t always defeat our giant of fear; some problems don’t go away.
-But the Lord gives us the strength to face them.
-And in the end, we come out of the battle stronger.
+Not that we are able to vanquish all giants.
+Some problems don’t go away.
+But even in those situations the Lord gives us the strength to face them.
+And in the end, come out of the battle stronger and more sure of him.